-We want to fight for Owls Head Provincial Park and a new age in environmental law in Canada.
+Eastern Shore Forest Watch wants to fight for Owls Head Provincial Park and a new age in environmental law in Canada.
+This is why I, the treasurer of the Eastern Shore Forest Watch Association, have started this fund raising campaign.
 Can you help us?

 The government should not have the right to unilaterally—and secretly—do as it pleases with public park lands.
 Yet that's exactly what happened when the government of Nova Scotia delisted and offered to sell Owls Head Provincial Park without scientific review, public notice, or public consultation.
 We need to ensure that it never happens again.

 Without better legal protections, public lands will perpetually be at risk.
 Across the province, approximately 125 provincial parks, nature reserves, and wilderness areas are still awaiting designation.
 In many cases, citizens and communities have no idea that these “parks” aren’t legally protected and that they, too, could be secretly delisted and offered for sale.

 Our elected officials should have a duty to us and our planet.
 When we launched our judicial review, we'd hoped that the Nova Scotia Supreme Court would seize the opportunity to be the first in Canada to recognize the public trust doctrine.

 Even though Justice Christa Brothers characterized the government’s actions as “troubling,” she ruled that under the current law, we “were not owed a duty of procedural fairness.”

 Isn't it time for that to change?

 We believe the answer is yes...
 So with your support, we want to take this case to the Court of Appeal.